-Line 22 - Enter the value of all other assets located in New York State that are reflected on your federal 2000 balance sheet, except the value of vehicles.
+Line 22 - Enter the value of all other assets located in New York State that are reflected on your federal 2001 balance sheet, except the value of vehicles.
 Determine the value of vehicles allocated to New York State (Column A) by multiplying the mileage percentage from Form CT-184, line 21, by the total value of the vehicles.
+Cable television operators allocate the value of vehicles by using the ratio of gross receipts from providing cable service to service addresses within New York State, as reported on line 46 of Form CT-184, to gross receipts from providing cable service to all service addresses.

 Line 23 - Add lines 17 through 22.
-The column B total must equal the amount of gross assets shown on the balance sheet of your 2000 federal return, except for cash and investments in United States obligations.
+The column B total must equal the amount of gross assets shown on the balance sheet of your 2001 federal return, except for cash and investments in United States obligations.